zip

 Note

-In a "Describe Row in Context" project, the column variables are BranchColumn
+In a "Describe Row in Context" project, the column variables are BranchColumn and SalesColumn.

 Here's how you could use the result to produce narrative text: